Kherson Russian-appointed deputy governor Stremousov 'killed in car crash'

 - Published

-The Russian-installed deputy governor of Kherson, Kirill Stremousov, has been killed, Russian state media say.
+The Russian-installed deputy governor of Kherson, Kirill Stremousov, has been killed in a car crash, local officials and media say.

-They quoted the regional governor's press service as saying he died in a car crash.

 Mr Stremousov, 45, was appointed to his job two months after the Russian invasion of Ukraine.